forlond/phpunit-testing-tools/docs/jms_serializer.md

 }
 ```

-Notes:
+> [!NOTE]

-- Depending on the context a correct `GraphNavigatorInterface` instance is necessary.
+> Depending on the context a correct `GraphNavigatorInterface` instance is necessary.

+> [!NOTE]
-- The `metadataFactory` property is for internal use and it will be replaced by the test case.
+> The `metadataFactory` property is for internal use and it will be replaced by the test case.

 #### Initial Graph Navigation